Christopher Plummer: 1965–1979: The Sound of Music and stardom

-1982–1997: Othello, Barrymore and Tony win
+1980–1997: Return to theatre

+During this time Plummer appeared in the romantic drama Somewhere in Time (1980), the drama Eyewitness (1981), the comedy Dragnet (1987) and Shadow Dancing (1988).
+Plummer also did some voice work, such as his role of Henri the pigeon in An American Tail (1986) and the villainous Grand Duke of Owls in Rock-a-Doodle (1991), both directed by Don Bluth.
 In 1982, he starred on Broadway production of the Shakespearean tragedy Othello, playing Iago opposite James Earl Jones' Moor.
 The production also featured performances from Kelsey Grammer as Cassio and Dianne Wiest as Desdemona.
 New York Times theatre critic Frank Rich wrote in his original review, "Mr. Plummer, a sensational actor in peak form, has made something crushing out of Shakespeare's archvillain.
 He gives us evil so pure - and so bottomless - that it can induce tears.
 Our tears are not for the dastardly Iago, of course - that would be wrong.
 No, what Mr. Plummer does is make us weep for a civilization that can produce such a man and allow him to flower."
 For his performance he received a Tony Award for Best Actor in a Play nomination losing to Roger Rees in The Life and Adventures of Nicholas Nickleby.

+In 1987, Plummer provided the English narration for Frédéric Back's animated film The Man Who Planted Trees.
+The film won Best Animated Short at the 60th Academy Awards.
 In 1988, he starred in another Shakespeare adaptation on Broadway in the title role in Macbeth with Glenda Jackson playing his lady.
 Frank Rich wrote of his performance "Mr. Plummer's thoughtful, beautifully spoken performance best illuminates the strengths and built-in limitations of the entire enterprise.
 This actor grapples arrestingly with his early bouts of conscience, as horrible imaginings send Macbeth's heart knocking at his ribs."
+From 1990 to 1993, he starred in the Canadian-French drama series Counterstrike.
+From 1993 to 1995, he narrated the animated television series Madeline, for which he received an Emmy Award, as well as the animated television series The World of David the Gnome.
 He appeared with Jason Robards in the 1994 revival of Harold Pinter's No Man's Land by the Roundabout Theatre Company.
-Variety film critic Jeremy Gerard praised Plummer's performance while critiquing Robards by writing, "They’re a remarkable pair to watch wrangling with Pinter’s elliptical, often uncrackable script.
+Variety film critic Jeremy Gerard praised Plummer's performance while critiquing Robards by writing, "They're a remarkable pair to watch wrangling with Pinter's elliptical, often uncrackable script.
 As it happens, Plummer emerges triumphant, while Robards seems utterly at sea...Plummer plays the humour and the bathos with equal ease and complete conviction.
-By turns funny and heartbreaking, it’s an exquisite, haunting performance."
-For his performance Plummer received fourth Tony Award nomination.
+By turns funny and heartbreaking, it's an exquisite, haunting performance."
+For his performance Plummer received his fourth Tony Award nomination.